tiy-curtissimo/201705-fullstack/front-end_with_angular_1/component__bindings.md

             <input type="email" placeholder="Email" class="pure-u-23-24">
           </div>
         </div>
+        <button type="submit" class="pure-button pure-button-primary">Create this user</button>
     </fieldset>
 </form>

-Because our components act like custom HTML elements, that is, custom HTML tags, it carries forward that metaphor by passing data to the component through attributes on the tag in the HTML that we write.
+Because our components act like custom HTML elements, that is, custom HTML tags, Angular carries forward that metaphor by passing data to the component through attributes on the tag in the HTML that we write.
+This means, that

 ## Simple Strings